fledge-iot/fledge/docs/91_version_history.rst

        - A south plugin based on the Google TensorFlow demo model for people recognition has been created.
 The plugin reads an image from a file and returns the people co-ordinates of the people it detects within the image.
        - A south plugin based not the Google TensorFlow demo model for object detection has been creates.
        - A new north plugin has been added that creates an OPC UA server based on the data ingested by the FogLAMP instance.
-       - A new south plugin has been created that implements a DNP3 master.
        - Support has been added for a Flir Thermal Imaging Camera connected via Modbus TCP.
 Both a south plugin to gather the data and a filter plugin, to clean the data, have been added.
        - A new south plugin has been created based on the Google TensorFlow demo model that accepts a live feed from a Raspberry Pi camera and classifies the images.
        - A new south plugin has been created based on the Google TensorFlow demo model for object detection.
 The plugin return object count, name position and confidence data.